 Younger people may be subject to injuries due to an active lifestyle or may experience medical emergencies such as heart attacks and medical bills can pose substantial risk to the estate assets.

 You may be asking whether all of this matters because the elderly parents would also have risks?
 This is a valid concern, especially where the parents may be facing the need to plan for long term medical assistance and/or medicaid planning.
 Still, the fact is that most of the risks mentioned above have been weeded out of the parents lives by the time the estate planning discussion ensued AND there are other ways to plan for long term medical care and protect the adult children by using Revocable and Irrevocable Trusts.

 Why does the Revocable Trust solve this problem?

-Simply put, the Revocable Living Trust allows the parents to retitle the assets in the name of the Trust rather than placing the adult child’s name on them.
+Simply put, creating a revocable living trust in Florida allows the parents to retitle the assets in the name of the Trust rather than placing the adult child’s name on them.
 The adult child or children may still be beneficiaries of the Trust and yet there is zero risk that the assets will be exposes to any of the adult child’s creditors or super creditors for that matter.
 There are also asset protection advantages for your children when using Trusts which initialize upon you death so even when the adult child is a “vested beneficiary” there are still advantages to not having the assets titled in his/her name.

-Irrevocable Trusts may be used for this same purpose with the only difference being that an Irrevocable Trust involves a transfer out of the parents’ estate and this transfer is not revocable.
+An irrevocable trust in Florida may be used for this same purpose with the only difference being that an Irrevocable Trust involves a transfer out of the parents’ estate and this transfer is not revocable.
 In this kind of planning, the adult child would be a beneficiary of the Irrevocable Trust immediately and the Trust would not be subject to creditor attachment.
-So there are different pros and cons associated with using an Irrevocable vs. a Revocable Trust and this is a great idea for a future article.
+So there are different pros and cons associated with using an irrevocable trust vs. a revocable trust in Florida.

 Why Not to Designate Adult Children Directly As Beneficiaries of IRAs